LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-relationships/many-to-many.rst

 The method ``OnModelCreating`` can be overridden from the base class, ``DbContext``, in order to provide additional configuration for the data store.
 In this case, we add code that configures ``EntityTag`` to have a composite primary key consisting of the properties/columns ``EventId`` and ``TagId``.

 This completes configuration of our join class.
 Before proceeding, create and apply a database migration.
-Verify that there is a new join table, ``EventTag``, after running the migration.
+After doing so, verify that there is a new join table, ``EventTag``.

 Adding a ``Tag`` to an ``Event`` - Video
 ----------------------------------------